 Common Misconceptions Regarding CFIUS and the CFIUS Process

-CFIUS, chaired by the Department of the Treasury, administers the CFIUS regulations, 31 CFR part 800, and comprises 15 executive agencies, as well as a number of consultative agencies that review transactions when appropriate.
-The CFIUS regulations describe a voluntary process through which economic or financial activities that are considered "covered transactions" are notified to the Committee for approval and/or clearance with conditions.
+CFIUS, chaired by the Department of the Treasury, administers the CFIUS regulations, 31 C.F.R. part 800, and comprises 15 executive agencies, as well as a number of consultative agencies that review transactions when appropriate.
+The CFIUS regulations describe a voluntary process through which parties to a transaction whereby a foreign person will acquire control of a U.S. business may seek clearance for the proposed transaction from the Committee.
 In addition to the voluntary process, CFIUS may also reach out to transaction participants and "request" a submission in conformity with the regulations.
 Although a "request," the Committee believes it has subpoena authority and that it may require a filing if a submission is not made.
 In the alternative, if CFIUS does not exercise its perceived subpoena authority and no filing is made, the Committee could nonetheless review the transaction on the basis of information it collects from whatever sources are available.
 That review, whether based on the participation of the parties to the transaction or not, may affect the transaction.

 Background: CFIUS Advice as Part of M&A Transaction Analysis

 Transactional counsel advise clients on a range of financial, regulatory, and compliance requirements as part of any deal.
 The advice or approach that applies to most aspects of a transaction—e.g., antitrust filings, intellectual property assessments, litigation risks, employment issues, and environmental matters, among others—does not necessarily nor directly translate into how to address the national security aspects of a transaction.
-To ensure that deals progress smoothly and that little, if any, interruptions occur, it is essential to analyze the benefits of a CFIUS filing at the same time that other legal risk areas of a transaction are assessed.
+To ensure that deals progress smoothly and that little, if any, interruptions occur, it is essential to analyze national security and critical infrastructure concerns at the same time that other legal risk areas of a transaction are assessed.
 The CFIUS analyses that should be performed include, but are not limited, to:

 - The structure of the deal;